 What is Minami maguro?

 Along with kuromaguro (Bluefin tuna), minami maguro is a rare and highly valued topping at sushi restaurants.
 The meat is similar in quality to kuromaguro, but it has a unique fragrance and is characterized by having more potent fat than kuromaguro.
 The belly meat is thick and produces a higher volume of otoro and chutoro.
-The akami of minami maguro is darker and a more vivid in color than kuromaguro.
+The akami of minami maguro is darker and more vivid in color than kuromaguro.
 Minamimaguro is a deep-sea migratory fish that lives only in the Indian Ocean and can weigh up to 200 kg.
 It spawns in the northwestern parts of Australia and lives in the cold regions of 30 to 50 degrees latitude.
-In Australia, between December and April, tuna caught in round haul nets are held in a fish preserve, where they are fed and fattened.
+In Australia, between December and April, tuna caught in round-haul nets are held in a fish preserve, where they are fed and fattened.
 These are exported to Japan in the summer when there aren’t high volumes of kuromaguro available.

 What does Minami maguro sushi taste like?